luke-hdl/slapchop/README.md

 while Wumpus responds:
 > reply fight-0 paper

 SlapChop will reply to each of our messages to let us know our response was recorded, and will let whoever answers last know that the results are being posted.
+Your response can be multiple words if you use quotation marks, though ties need to be identical - so "rock" won't match "rock (dodge)".

 Optionally, players can bid, using this syntax:
 > reply fight-0 rock bidding 10

 replacing 10 with whatever your bid is.
+The bid must be an integer.
 The MET system is used for bid behavior.
 If the aggressor (the person who made the challenge) bids, and at least one other person who picked the same thing to throw bids, the aggressor's bid is revealed, and so is whether anyone who tied bid more, less, or the same.

 Once all challenged players have replied, SlapChop will post in the same channel the challenge was made.
 The results will look like this:
 > Challenge fight-0 is complete! @yourCoolNick throws rock!